roy845/FactoryManagement/client/README.md

 ## App description

--Once a user is logged in, their full name will be displayed on every page.
+- Once a user is logged in, their full name will be displayed on every page.
--Each page includes a "Log-Out" link that redirects the user back to the Log-In page.
+- Each page includes a "Log-Out" link that redirects the user back to the Log-In page.
--Users have a limited number of actions per day.
+- Users have a limited number of actions per day.
 Each action a user performs, such as retrieving the list of employees or creating a new department, will reduce their action credit.
 When the user reaches the maximum allowed actions, they will be redirected out of the system for that day.